MicrosoftLearning/mslearn-openai/Instructions/Exercises/05-generate-images.md

 ## Clean up

-When you're done with your Azure OpenAI resource, remember to delete the resource in the [Azure portal](https://portal.azure.com).
+When you're done with your Azure OpenAI resource, remember to delete the resource in the **Azure portal** at `https://portal.azure.com`.